-There is a story about the woman who prayed for the salvation of her husband for forty years before he finally came to faith.
-She prayed in spite of his abusive words, mocking looks, and alcoholism.
+There is a story about a woman who prayed for her husband’s salvation for forty years before he finally came to faith.
+She prayed despite his abusive words, mocking looks, and alcoholism.
 She prayed day after day, month after month, and year after year.
 And finally, after four decades of crying out to God, her husband believed.
 Her success was in consistent prayer – Pray Wait Trust.

 Pray Wait Trust

 Jesus made this reality clear to his disciples by telling them a parable or story about a widow who needed the aid of a judge to deliver her justice.
-Unfortunately, the judge was not righteous.
+But, unfortunately, the judge was not righteous.
 Listen to the story and think about what it teaches us concerning prayer:

 “In a certain city there was a judge who did not fear God and did not respect man.
-There was a widow in that city, and she kept coming to him, saying, ‘Give me legal protection from my opponent.’
+A widow in that city kept coming to him, saying, ‘Give me legal protection from my opponent.’
 For a while he was unwilling; but afterward he said to himself, ‘Even though I do not fear God nor respect man, yet because this widow bothers me, I will give her legal protection, otherwise by continually coming she will wear me out'” (Luke 18:2-5).

-Here was a woman whose needs were so great that she was willing to faithfully petition him over the long-haul.
+Here was a woman whose needs were so great that she was willing to petition him over the long haul faithfully.
 This widow essentially followed the same pattern that the woman I mentioned earlier did: pray wait trust.

-Like this widow, we must recognize that there is only one who is able to answer our every problem and meet our every need: Our Father in Heaven.
-This is the first lesson in effective prayer, recognizing that we need to pray.
-Once we’ve realized this truth, we can take the first step by crying out to God on behalf of our need.
+Like this widow, we must recognize that only one can answer our every problem and meet our every need: Our Father in Heaven.
+This is the first lesson in effective prayer, acknowledging that we need to pray.
+Once we’ve realized this truth, we can take the first step by crying out to God on behalf of our needs.

 Though Jesus doesn’t explicitly say that this widow trusted she would get an answer, this fact is implicit in the story.
-The widow obviously believed that she would get an answer because she “kept coming to him.”
+The widow believed she would get a response because she “kept coming to him.”
 This was a widow who was persistent in her petitions.
-By noting this fact, Jesus was telling his disciples that they too ought to continue to pray.
-When we want to really get ahold of God’s ear, we shouldn’t only ask once.
+By noting this fact, Jesus was telling his disciples that they, too, should continue to pray.
+When we want to get ahold of God’s ear, we shouldn’t only ask once.
 We should continue petitioning him until we receive an answer.

 After praying and trusting, the widow in Jesus’ story waited.
-However, her waiting did not consist in inaction.
-She waited by continuing to petition the judge.
+However, her waiting did not consist of inaction.
+Instead, she waited by continuing to petition the judge.
 She waited in trust.
-She waited in hope, believing that her answer was just around the corner.
+She hoped, believing that her answer was just around the corner.